Best Water For Coffee?

 The thing is that once you start studying coffee water, you move into a deep, deep hole of esoteric nerdy.

-In the end it comes down to availablity, and how far your willing to go, to get that optimal coffee experience.For normal people, I recommend you use bottled water, and I also recommend you get a water hardness meter, linked above, to test your water, as that (surprisingly) has a big impact on the taste of your coffee.
+I recommend you use bottled water for normal people, and I also recommend you get a water hardness meter, linked above, to test your water, as that (surprisingly) has a big impact on the taste of your coffee.

 Lime and magnesium are coffee's best friends

-Magnesium and lime pull the flavors out of the coffee, while bicarbonate is a buffer that ensures that the pH does not fluctuate too much.
+Magnesium and lime pull the flavours out of the coffee, while bicarbonate is a buffer that ensures that the pH does not fluctuate too much.